team-exor/exor-mn-installer/README.md

      Shutdown all wallets controlled by this script and wait for all to finish shutting down before continuing

      Usage Example: `sudo sh exor-mn-installer.sh -S`
+- -U or --updateall

+     Update all wallets controlled by this script one at a time until all are complete

+     Usage Example: `sudo sh exor-mn-installer.sh -U`

 ## Uninstall Instructions